-Perspective | Learning at home could have benefits for America’s students
+Perspective | Learning at home has an unexpected history

 Designed to offer students the experience of applying their academic lessons to the care of a home and each other, the Practice Cottage allowed for the crystallization and application of varied lessons in home economics.
 When a student was in the cottage, each aspect of it was to be cared for in the context of research-based knowledge about domestic life.

-Students who spent time in the Practice Cottage learned that the home was a place for applying and exploring ideas, whether decorating spaces or planning meals within a limited budget.
-Scientific management was not just a set of abstract theories, but strategies that offered possibilities and challenges.
+Students who spent time in the Practice Cottage learned the home was a place for applying and exploring ideas, whether decorating spaces or planning meals within a limited budget.
+Scientific management was not just a set of abstract theories, but also strategies that offered possibilities and challenges.
 The stakes of this work were emphasized by the reality that while in the cottage, the students were completing all of the work for a household of five or six people communally, while also completing a full course load.
 Domestic work could be reimagined, even for a short stay in the Practice Cottage, and was not inconsistent with intellectual pursuits.

 College-level home economics curriculums like the Practice Cottage were part of a broader material culture project, that sought to use the intellectual frame of the home to transform American society through observation, empirical study and sense training.
-While those goals were inflected with the cultural biases inherent to a scientific management approach led largely by white women, they also foregrounded the notion that daily domestic choices mattered.
+While those goals were inflected with the cultural biases inherent to a scientific management approach led largely by White women, they also foregrounded the notion that daily domestic choices mattered.
 Applied work in this field could transform the food on the table, the design and safety of homes, and care of children and highlight and inform the economic choices women had and the major ways those choices impacted the U.S. economy.
 Daily life could be made more efficient, organized and healthful — in all areas — driven by research and science.

 A century ago, the development of the Practice Cottage at UW-Madison, and in home economics programs across the U.S., was a pedagogical choice to enhance and apply university education in the home.
 Today, while the home has become a forced classroom for students enrolled in virtual classes, it is also grounds for the new kinds of domestic lessons the global pandemic is demanding: shopping and meal planning in new, socially distant ways, finding or making masks, cleaning and disinfecting things, reimagining budgets and financial decisions and assessing changing public health data and risk.
 In the midst of a crisis, these lessons require an attentiveness to unfolding research about health and safety as well as to material details of the home, as a site of learning and a system of understanding.